Rangila Rasul: Publication

 Rangila Rasul was published in May 1924 and its copies sold out in a matter of a few weeks.

 Originally published in Urdu and later translated into Hindi, it was written by a member of the Hindu reformist Arya Samaj sect by the name of Pandit Chamupati (or Champovati).
 The Arya Samaj sect was no stranger to religious controversy, as many of its leaders and ministers had made a name for themselves offending other religions, including other Hindu sects.

-The publisher
+The Publisher

 Its publisher was Mahashe Rajpal (also known as Mahashay), a journalist who founded his publishing house 'Rajpal & Sons' in 1912.
 Rajpal published the book anonymously, without disclosing or making public the name of the author (Chamupati) despite public pressure and threats, for which Rajpal bore the subsequent legal consequences.

-As a publisher Rajpal became recognized in various social circles in Lahore, as he was committed to freedom of expression and did not hide from controversial issues, even publishing a Hindi translation of Marie Stopes "Married Love" in 1925 under the title of "Vivahit Prem" and an illustrated text on family planning and contraception in 1926, both written by B. A. Santram, a scholar and social reformer member of the labor caste.
+As a publisher Rajpal became recognized in various social circles in Lahore, as he was committed to freedom of expression and did not shy from controversial issues, even publishing a Hindi translation of Marie Stopes "Married Love" in 1925 under the title of "Vivahit Prem" and an illustrated text on family planning and contraception in 1926, both written by B. A. Santram, a scholar and social reformer member of the labor caste.